iamulya/iamulya.github.io/_drafts/2024-10-30-google-clouds-home-run-in-arm-based-vm-space.md

 tags: [Google Cloud, ARM-based workloads, Compute Engine, GKE]
 ---

-Google first announced Axion at their NEXT Event in April, which has gone in Public Preview today.
-Axion is touted to outperform the rival ARM-based processors by **at least 10% per vCPU** on most workloads.
+Google first announced [Axion](https://cloud.google.com/products/axion) at their NEXT Event in April, which has gone in GA today.
+Axion is touted to outperform the ARM-based processors at the rival hyperscaler by **at least 10% per vCPU** on most workloads.
 It is based on Arm Neoverse™ V2 CPU, just like its counterpart AWS Graviton 4, whereas Azure Cobalt is relying on Arm Neoverse™ N2 Architecture.

 In this article, I'll shed some light on why the hyperscalers are making a massive push towards fabricating their own ARM-based Silicon and then top it off by some metrics for Axion and how you can migrate your workloads to it.